Bogoljubov–Mikenas Defense

-Unless the game transposes to another opening, the Encyclopedia of Chess Openings code for the Queen's Knight Defense is A40.
+Unless the game transposes to another opening, the Encyclopedia of Chess Openings classifies the opening with the code A40.

 Discussion

 This opening was tried by some hypermodern players such as Aron Nimzowitsch and Efim Bogoljubov, but it has never become very popular.
 The move 1...Nc6 is a fairly committal move which blocks Black's c-pawn; usually Black delays playing it until White's setup is clear.

 Most games featuring 1.d4 Nc6 transpose to other openings.
 After 2.e4 the Nimzowitsch Defense arises.
 After 2.Nf3 d5 a variation of the Queen's Pawn Game is possible.
 After 2.c4 d5 the opening is a Chigorin Defense.

 There are some lines that are unique to 1.d4 Nc6, most importantly 2.d5 which chases the knight away, usually to e5.
 The opening resembles an Alekhine's Defence but on the opposite side of the board.
-In an opening book by Sid Pickard, this variation was called the Bozo-Indian Defense ("Bozo" being a combination of the prefixes "Nimzo" and "Bogo").
+In an opening book by Sid Pickard, this variation was called the Bozo-Indian Defense ("Bozo" being a combination of the prefixes "Nimzo" and "Bogo"), although it is not an Indian opening, as those involve the move ...Nf6.

-The Queen's Knight Defense was featured (although not mentioned by name) in the season four episode of Chuck entitled "Chuck Versus the Family Volkoff".
+The Bogoljubov–Mikenas Defense was featured (although not mentioned by name) in the season four episode of Chuck entitled "Chuck Versus the Family Volkoff".

 Transpositions

-After 1.d4 Nc6 Black should be ready for various continuations; however, White cannot just ignore the fact that his opponent is ready to play ...e5 in the next move.
-Therefore, practically speaking, White is more likely to limit himself to the move 2.Nf3, trying to reach a position where he has a theoretical advantage.
+After 1.d4 Nc6 Black should be ready for various continuations; however, White cannot just ignore the fact that Black is ready to play ...e5 in the next move.
+Therefore, practically speaking, White is likely to play the move 2.Nf3, trying to reach a position with a theoretical advantage.
 Black could respond to Nf3 with two main moves: